masonft/DiscordMemberScraper/README.md

 # DiscordMemberScraper

-This is a simple JavaScript script designed to scrape the IDs of members from a Discord server.
-The script is intended to be run either in the browser or the desktop app.
+This is a simple JavaScript script designed to scrape the IDs of members from a Discord server and output them in JSON format.

+**Note:** This script is intended to be run either in the browser or the desktop app.

 ## 🚀 Usage